 Students receive training and experience in all three areas.
 Instruction is problem-based, starting with exposure to bioinformatic and genomic tools, and moving on to in-depth analysis of genomic and proteomic data.
 Laboratory rotations provide experience, usually in up to 3 labs before the student chooses a research project and co-advisors from among the program faculty.

-Students are supported for 12 months by a Huck Institutes research assistantship.
+Integrative Biosciences graduate students are supported for 12 months by a Huck Institutes research assistantship.
 The tuition and stipend is then paid for through the student's faculty advisor, for the remaining years of the five-year PhD program.

-Computation, Bioinformatics, and Statistics (CBIOS) Predoctoral Training Program
+Computation, Bioinformatics, and Statistics (CBIOS) Training Program

 Students are also eligible to apply for a 2-year fellowship to participate in the NIH-funded CBIOS Training Program.
-More information about the training faculty, curriculum, and application process is available on the CBIOS Training Program website
+More information about the training faculty, curriculum, and application process is available on the CBIOS Training Program website.

 Molecular, Cellular and Integrative Biosciences (MCIBS)